Yal Devi: Services

-3rd class typically gets very crowded and carries only basic facilities.

 History

 Though trains had been operating on the Northern Line since the beginning of the twentieth century, the services were not named.
 In the 1950s named trains were established on the major lines.
 The Yal Devi, as a named-express train, was established to connect Colombo, Jaffna, and Kankesanturai, as commissioned by B. D. Rampala, the railways' then-general manager.

 In 1990, the Yal Devi stopped operating past Vavuniya because of the declining security condition.

 After the war ended in 2009, work started to rebuild the track and restore the Yal Devi service to Kankesanturai, under the Uthuru Mithuru Project.
 Initially, the service was extended to Thandikulam, With effect from 13 October 2014 it has been begun services up to newly rebuilt Jaffna railway station after twenty four years.
 The restoration of northern railway tracks project has been funded by a line of credit provided by the Government of India.

 The Yal Devi service was ceremoniously declared open by President Mahinda Rajapaksa 13 October 2014.